Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

-The update and maintenance phase is the most crucial stage in the life cycle of AI agent communication protocols.
-This phase determines how agents evolve, acquire new capabilities, remove outdated components, and sustain long-term trust.
-Initially, identities and configurations are established, and during the second phase, runtime interactions pose the greatest risk; here, the foundational elements on which agents operate change.
+The update and maintenance phase is the most crucial stage in the life cycle of AI agent communication protocols since it determines how agents evolve, acquire new capabilities, remove outdated components, and sustain long-term trust.
 Any weaknesses in version verification, dependency integrity, or rollback mechanisms can introduce persistent and systemic vulnerabilities that spread throughout entire multi-agent ecosystems.
-Therefore, this section aims to evaluate how these protocols handle updates and dependency changes and to assess the likelihood and impact of vulnerabilities.
-The findings that are shown in Tables \ref{tab:likelihood-stage3}, \ref{tab:impact-stage3}, and \ref{tab:risk-stage3} offer a comprehensive understanding of how they prevent poisoned updates, stale credentials, version drift, and inter-layer incompatibilities.
+Therefore, this section aims to evaluate how these protocols handle updates and dependency changes.
+The findings are shown in Table \ref{tab:stage3-final}.

-The assessment of the update/maintenance phase reveals that all four protocols are at medium to high risk, and the reason for this trend is the reintroduction of trust dependencies after deployment.
-Vulnerabilities at this stage arise from operational drift, stale privileges, and weaknesses that have accumulated over time.
+The assessment of the update \& maintenance phase reveals that all four protocols are at medium to high risk, and the reason for this trend is the reintroduction of trust dependencies after deployment.
 MCP presents a high risk level; the lack of forced revocation, version pinning, and post-deployment signing are the main reasons for this high risk level, which makes rollback attacks, poisoned updates, and transitive drift possible.
 Agora also has a high risk due to decentralized PD propagation, as old or fake PDs can spread throughout the network and disrupt the negotiation.
-A2A and ANP perform relatively better.
-In the case of A2A, OAuth2/JWT restricts privilege propagation and limits the risk radius, but its stateless backward compatibility still remains as a problem and permits local compromise.
+In the case of A2A, OAuth2/JWT restricts privilege propagation and limits the risk radius, but its stateless backward compatibility still remains a problem and permits local compromise.
 ANP is relatively less risky due to its DID/E2E identity anchor and layered signing; however, inter-organizational asynchrony and mismatched transitive dependencies still cause moderate operational disruption.
-Overall, the update/maintenance phase shows a critical systemic pattern: when agents enter long-term operations, the lack of coordinated revocation and version management increases risk across protocols, making it essential to maintain long-term trust in multi-agent ecosystems.
+Overall, the update \& maintenance phase shows a critical systemic pattern: when agents enter long-term operations, the lack of coordinated revocation and version management increases risk across protocols.